abderrahim/buildstream/doc/source/format_project.rst

 Source cache server
 ~~~~~~~~~~~~~~~~~~~
 In the same way as artifact cache servers, the project can provide *recommended* source cache
-servers through project configuration using the same semantics as one normally uses in
+servers through project configuration using the same semantics as one normally uses in the
-:ref:`user configuration <config_cache_servers>`:
+``servers`` list of the :ref:`cache server user configuration <config_cache_servers>`:

 .. code:: yaml